ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 | CentOS 8.x | 31 December 2021  |
 | CentOS 7.9 | 30 June 2024 |
 | CentOS 6 | 30 November 2020 |
-{: caption="Table 2.
-Lifecycle for CentOS operating systems" caption-side="bottom"}
+{: caption="Lifecycle for CentOS operating systems" caption-side="bottom"}

  CentOS 8 doesn't support "Add on" software configurations.
 CentOS 8 also doesn't support the **Provision script** and **User data** selections for server configuration options.
 If you're migrating from a server that has "Add on" software configurations, you can choose to migrate to an earlier version.
 {: important}